hashicorp/packer/website/source/docs/provisioners/salt-masterless.html.markdown

 -   `temp_config_dir` (string) - Where your local state tree will be copied before moving to the `/srv/salt` directory.
 Default is `/tmp/salt`.

+-   `no_exit_on_failure` (boolean) - Packer will exit if the Salt highstate command fails.
+Set this option to true to ignore Salt failures.